 There are also additional hurtles that you must also overcome, like proof of damages.
 You must prove your harms and losses.
 You must also prove that your harms and losses were caused from the medical malpractice.
 In the context of a failure to diagnose a heart attack you will be forced to examine whether, if a proper diagnosis was made, the heart attack or stroke could have been prevented.
 If the malpractice caused the death of a loved one, then a wrongful death case can be brought.
 If death did not occur, and your loved on suffered a brain injury, then an evaluation of the brain injury must occur to evaluate the brain injury itself, and the life-long care your loved one will need.
 All of these medical questions require answers by qualified medical experts to determine the harms and losses suffered by your loved one.

 If you know negligent medical professionals caused your life-changing injury due to the misdiagnosis of a condition it's time to fight back and let them know they will be held accountable for their errors.

 Contact Our Groton Medical Malpractice Attorneys

-With millions of dollars on the line, our medical malpractice lawyers at the Bartinik Law Firm, P.C., do not accept every case.
+Our medical malpractice lawyers at The Bartinik Law Firm LLC, do not accept every case.
 For a medical malpractice lawsuit to be successful, we must prove that the medical provider failed to live up to the appropriate standard of care, as well as that the medical negligence or malpractice caused harm to our client.
 Not every unfortunate medical result indicates medical malpractice.

-If you or a loved one were injured or killed due to the negligence of a medical professional, contact the Bartinik Law Firm, P.C., at 860-445-8521 or toll free 888-717-4211 today for a free consultation.
+If you or a loved one were injured or killed due to the negligence of a medical professional, contact The Bartinik Law Firm LLC, at 860-445-8521 or toll free 888-717-4211 today for a free consultation.